OCHA-DAP/ds-raster-stats/exploration/test_grid_alignment.md

 This notebook investigates the source of some grid misalignment identified during preparation of the source raster data.
 We're looking at a sample SEAS5 COG and demonstrating how the order of clipping and resampling operations can impact the output raster stats.

+Update: After further investigation, see [this comment](https://github.com/OCHA-DAP/ds-raster-stats/pull/13#issuecomment-2463353673) for a potential solution.

 ```python
 from src.utils.raster_utils import upsample_raster
 from src.utils.cog_utils import get_cog_url